Marconi transmitter c.1897

 Previous theory and long established observations prior to 2018 stated there should be no F2 or Trans Equatorial Propagation (TEP) propagation except at solar maximum, but having communicated via e-mail with Gary Ashdown VK8AW it appears that his signals were reaching Southern Europe and the Middle East via Trans Equatorial Propagation (TEP) and were being further extended by widespread European Sporadic-E linking to it.
 Apparently 48-50 MHz signals are observed by VK8AW regularly from the Middle East and China and the new weak signal data mode FT8 is allowing two way radio communications, where they were previously almost unworkable or undetectable except at solar maximum in other modes such as SSB.

-This mechanism of TEP + Sporadic-E propagation has been seen again on 50 MHz in Summer 2019 with many Japanese stations working Southern Europe and even UK stations on the South coast of England.
+This mechanism of TEP + Sporadic-E propagation has been seen again on 50 MHz in Summer 2019 with many stations in Japan working Southern Europe and even UK stations on the South coast of England.

 On 7th May 2023 there was another good example of Trans Equatorial Propagation (TEP) joining up with Sporadic-E on the 50 MHz band in the evening, allowing stations in Southern Europe and North America to work stations in South America, which would have been too far for Es alone.

-Another good example of Trans Equatorial Propagation (TEP) joining up with Sporadic-E on the 50 MHz band on Saturday 13th May 2023, stations in Brazil workable here in Cumbria at around 1600 UTC
+Another good example of Trans Equatorial Propagation (TEP) joining up with Sporadic-E on the 50 MHz band on Saturday 13th May 2023, stations in Brazil workable here in Cumbria, NW England at around 1600 UTC

 Highest recorded Sporadic-E MUF

-The highest recorded Sporadic-E MUF that I can find so far online is 220MHz, where Bill Duval K5UGM and John Moore W5HUQ/4 broke through a 1500km path from Texas to Florida on 14th June 1987
+The highest recorded Sporadic-E MUF that I can find so far online is 220MHz, where Bill Duval K5UGM (SK) and John Moore W5HUQ/4 broke through a 1500km path from Texas to Florida, USA on 14th June 1987

 When I participated in the fantastic Leonids November 2002 meteor storm event, with over 700+ meteors per minute, the intensity was such that the whole 144 MHz band was wide open for many hours in the morning with the high signal strengths associated with Sporadic-E signals.
 The extreme rarity of this type of event makes it very special to witness, for me only once in my 40 years of being a Radio Amateur.

-The long standing mystery of what exactly causes Sporadic Es propagation continues, since it was first observed in the 1930's.
+The long standing mystery of what exactly can generate Sporadic Es propagation continues, since it was first observed in the 1930's.

 Anomalies investigated using multiple data sources for later analysis